Installation

 Installing from Sources

-The following steps can be used to install the qatlib package from source.
+The following steps explain how to verify and build the qatlib package from source.

 For RPM-based distros: